Emmanuelle Briat

 Artistic approach : English version

-Observing nature is constantly a driving force of Briat’s artistic approach, who calls herself a “vegetal visual” and not a visual artist.
+Observing nature is constantly a driving force of Briat’s artistic approach, who calls herself a “vegetal visual » artist.
 She experiments with movement, form, and sense while also playing with colors and materials.

 Her objective is the establishment of a link between art and the environment, of man and of vegetation.
 But it’s also about making people aware of nature’s beauty, of its fragility, of the equilibrium and the wellbeing that it produces, so that we can understand the importance of respecting and preserving it.